-Enbridge has completed Phase I inventory surveys of the Project area to identify archaeological sites and historic standing structures, to evaluate these sites regarding NRHP eligibility, and to assess Project impacts to them.
+Enbridge is conductinghas completed Phase I inventory surveys of the Project area to identify archaeological sites and historic standing structures, to evaluate these sites regarding NRHP eligibility, and to assess Project impacts to them.
 Avoidance of inventoried archaeological sites and historic structures is Enbridge's preferred method of treatment.
 In the event that engineering controls are unable to avoid impacts on a site, Enbridge will conduct site evaluations and seek resolution through mitigation for those sites that meet the criteria for listing on the NRHP.

-Enbridge has also conducted Traditional Cultural Resources ("TCR") survey and interviews with citizens of tribal nations to identify Traditional Cultural Properties that may be considered eligible under NRHP and other areas that may have historical and cultural significance.
+Enbridge is also conductinghas also conducted a Traditional Cultural Resources ("TCR") survey and interviews with citizens of tribal nations to identify Traditional Cultural Properties that may be considered eligible under NRHP and other areas that may have historical and cultural significance.